lorenzophys/scipy-docker-env/README.md

 ## Motivation

 Installing dependencies is a pain, and sometimes you don't want (or can't) install a bunch of packages on your machine.
 With this Dockerfile you will have an Ubuntu container already configured for scipy development.
-No need to install anything except Docker.
+No need to install anything except Docker and docker-compose.

 ## Usage